zentrocdot/Bash/PROGRAMMING.md

 <p align="justify">Based on the fact that I am programming in different programming languages like <code>Python</code>,<code>Perl</code>, <code>Ruby</code> and sometime <code>C/C++</code> and not programming the whole day in Bash I am forgetting some things about the timeline.
 Nevertheless I am quite fast back in Bash programming.
 This should serve as a brief introduction and memory aid.</p>

 <p align="justify">I am using the well known shell script analysis tool Shellcheck for checking my Bash scripts.
 ShellCheck is very well suited for optimizing Bash scripts.
-The feedback from ShellCheck in the form of warnings are also always very helpful.</p>
+The feedback from <code>ShellCheck</code> in the form of warnings are also always very helpful.</p>

 ## Invocation of a Bash script

-<p align="justify">The synopsis for the invocation of a Bash script is:</p>
+<p align="justify">The synopsis for the invocation of a <code>Bash</code> script is:</p>

     [sudo] bash [options] [command_string | file]

+For more informations type at the command prompt:

+    man bash    or
+    info bash

 ## Shebang